Rolling Hills Estates, California: Ethnic groups

 By 1992 many wealthier Korean Americans moved to the Palos Verdes Peninsula.
 Rolling Hills Estates was among five cities in the South Bay that had the largest increases in ethnic Koreans from 1980 to 1990.
 In 1990, 200 ethnic Koreans lived in Rolling Hills Estates, a 160% increase from the 1980 figure of 77 ethnic Koreans.

+English and German were the most common ancestries in 2000.

 Education

-Rolling Hills Country Day School is a private school that serves grades K–8.
-Chadwick School, a well-known K–12 private school, is located on Academy Hill, an unincorporated neighborhood administered by the county, but is actually just blocks away from the Rolling Hills Estates city hall and serves the entire Palos Verdes Peninsula area, including Rolling Hills Estates.
+Rolling Hills Estates is part of the public Palos Verdes Peninsula Unified School District.

+Private schools include Rolling Hills Country Day School (K–8) and Chadwick School (K–12).